-Every competition is divided into 'ends', an 'end' being a segment wherein an archer gets to shoot 3 to 6 arrows depending upon the rules.
+Every competition is divided into 'ends'.
+An 'end' is a segment wherein an archer gets to shoot 3 to 6 arrows depending upon the rules.
 After completion of an 'end', players proceed towards the target to get their arrows back and find out their scores.
 For indoor competitions, there are a total of 20 ends, with each end allowing the archer to shoot 3 arrows.
-There is no defined format for outdoor games, and the number of shots per end vary as per tournament rules.
-Players shoot from the shooting line on command and later retrieve their arrows back when asked to.

 Generally, in conventional competitions, a fixed time limit is set within which archers need to shoot their arrows.
 For indoor competitions, the FITA has allotted 2 minutes to the archer to shoot 3 arrows.
 There are no sound generating devices used to signal the archers, instead commands are given using lights or flags.

 For outdoor competitions, this ring is used during tiebreaks, as the person who shoots the most number of 'X' rings is declared the winner.
 There are specific colors given to these rings by the FITA - White for the 1st and 2nd rings, Black for the 3rd and 4th rings, Blue for the 5th and 6th rings, Red for the 7th and 8th, and Gold for the 9th and 10th rings.